elhispano/Unity-code-convention/README.md

 The file has a top-down organization from more general to more concrete things

 1. General conventions
-1.1 - Naming Conventions
+a Naming Conventions
-1.2 - Class order
+b Class order
-1.3 - Valid Opposites
+c Valid Opposites
-1.4 - Project Abrevations
+d Project Abrevations

 2. Layout and Style